jonverrier/C4Diagrammer/README.md

-# McpDoc
+# C4Diagrammer

-McpDoc is a Model Context Protocol (MCP) server implementation designed to generate documentation for existing systems.
+C4Diagrammer is a Model Context Protocol (MCP) server implementation designed to generate documentation for existing systems.
 It provides a set of MCP prompts and tools for generating code summaries and C4 architecture diagrams using Mermaid.js.

 [Learn more about MCP](https://www.anthropic.com/news/model-context-protocol).
 [Learn more about C4](https://c4model.com/).

 The prompts direct the model to walk the directory tree of a system, creating summary documentation as it goes, and then rolling this up to the top level.

-1. **For each directory containing 'source code' (you can decide what this is by tailoring the prompt), generate a README.McpDoc.md file.** The concept is that any repo in need of automatic documentation generation is likely too large to fit in the context window, so you need to 'pre-store' summaries with a denser level of information than the source.
+1. **For each directory containing 'source code' (you can decide what this is by tailoring the prompt), generate a README.C4Diagrammer.md file.** The concept is that any repo in need of automatic documentation generation is likely too large to fit in the context window, so you need to 'pre-store' summaries with a denser level of information than the source.
 The prompts direct the model to check file timestamps so we only re-generate summaries when we need to.

-2. **Alongside each README.McpDoc.md, we generate a C4Component diagram** to show the structure of the source modules in the directory.
+2. **Alongside each README.C4Diagrammer.md, we generate a C4Component diagram** to show the structure of the source modules in the directory.

-3. **Finally, we roll up all the README.McpDoc.md files into a C4Context and a C4Container diagram in the root directory** to serve as an overview.
+3. **Finally, we roll up all the README.C4Diagrammer.md files into a C4Context and a C4Container diagram in the root directory** to serve as an overview.
 In principle, you can then navigate all the way from overview diagrams in the root directory through intermediate diagrams in each sub-directory containing source code.

 We use the C4 model, as it aims to align with modern Agile practices by providing "just enough" documentation.
 The C4 approach emphasizes lightweight, living documentation that evolves alongside the codebase, avoiding the common problem of documentation becoming outdated or irrelevant over time ("documentation rot").
 By focusing on essential architectural views at different levels of detail, C4 helps teams maintain useful documentation without creating burdensome maintenance overhead that often plagues more traditional documentation approaches.